List of St. Elsewhere characters: Dr. Victor Ehrlich

 Gangly and flippant, with a penchant for wearing aloha shirts with ties, Ehrlich was regarded as a talented physician but an annoying individual who frequently boasted to his colleagues that he was a Californian who had studied medicine at Berkeley.
 Ehrlich was self-absorbed, insensitive and a brown-noser (A catchphrase among his colleagues during early seasons was "You're a pig, Ehrlich!")
 He was disliked by most because of his incessant misplaced wisecracks.
 Though his mentor and idol, Dr. Craig, secretly thought Ehrlich to be a promising and gifted young surgeon, the very conservative Craig disliked Ehrlich's loud clothes and flip personality and vilified Ehrlich in the OR and around the hospital; Ehrlich, in turn, became especially clumsy and awkward whenever Craig was nearby.
 Bad luck seemed to follow Ehrlich around, including during his first solo surgery, when an armed, pregnant woman (Judith Light) took the surgical team hostage.
-Ehrlich and Wayne Fiscus were close friends, though their friendship was tested when they attempted to become roommates; they also feuded over pretty nurse Shirley Daniels, whom Ehrlich asked out, but who ended up dating Fiscus instead.
+Ehrlich and Wayne Fiscus were close friends, though their friendship was tested when they attempted to become roommates; they also competed to win over nurse Shirley Daniels, whom Ehrlich asked out, but who ended up dating Fiscus instead.
 Ehrlich was briefly married during season two to a young and equally neurotic candystriper named Roberta (Jean Bruce Scott), a marriage that ended within weeks.
 In one of the show's occasionally comedic moments, Roberta, oblivious to the fact that the hospital Public Address system was still on, confided to a colleague about her sex life and marital problems with Ehrlich.
 He matured as the series went on, and during season 5, he agreed to accompany Lucy Papandreo to a family gathering as her date; Victor and Lucy began dating, and eventually married toward the end of season 5.
 Lucy became pregnant in season 6 but ultimately miscarried.
 Ehrlich originally believed that he was an orphan.
 His parents died in an auto accident when he was 5 years old and he was raised by his aunt (Louise Lasser).
 However, during season 5, Ehrlich found out that his parents were still alive.
 At the Oliver Twist banquet awards, he was visited by his long-lost parents (Steve Allen and Jayne Meadows Allen) who were actually government spies.
 Later in life, Dr. Ehrlich moved to Baltimore, where he was seen trying to save the life of mayoral candidate Al Giardello in the 2000 finale to the television series Homicide: Life on the Street.